rudra404/monte-carlo-analysis-CLOUD/README.md

 # Monte Carlo Analysis on the Cloud
 The aim of this project is to demonstrate my understanding of how to critically explain, and construct, a Cloud application using multiple services across Cloud providers (AWS lambda, EC2, S3, and Google App Engine), involving user-specifiable scaling.
+A basic supporting UI is also designed.

 The flask web app analyses trade signals on the financial time series data of NFLX obtained from yahoo finance.
 The trade signals are given by 'Three White Soldiers' and 'Three Black Crows' strategies.